Creating an interactive digital story that helps people understand malnutrition

 We Are What We Eat examines how individuals and families engage with information on nutrition

 Originally focused on anorexia nervosa, this project explores ways to communicate complex nutritional science—in this case malnutrition—through design.
 It is not intended to replace professional medical care.
+I joined the project mid-way, contributing from script development through to visual design and implementation within Shorthand.

 PROBLEM SPACE